decompals/slinky/docs/file_format/settings.md

 The sections from this list will be emitted for each file in the specified order.

+A `null` value can be used to signal that no allocatable sections should be emitted.
+Setting to `null` will avoid emitting linker symbols for allocatable sections too.

 This option can be overriden per segment, see [segments.md#alloc_sections](segments.md#alloc_sections) for more info.